lemonadec/n2nmn/README.md

 `pip install tensorflow-gpu==1.0.0`
 3. Install [TensorFlow Fold](https://github.com/tensorflow/fold) (which is needed to run dynamic graph):
 `pip install https://storage.googleapis.com/tensorflow_fold/tensorflow_fold-0.0.1-py3-none-linux_x86_64.whl`
+4. Install tensorlayer
-4. Download this repository or clone with Git, and then enter the root directory of the repository:
+5. Download this repository or clone with Git, and then enter the root directory of the repository:
 `git clone https://github.com/ronghanghu/n2nmn.git && cd n2nmn`

 ## Train and evaluate on the SHAPES dataset